gbinside/code_tests/02-BBB.md

 As an example, the fourth term is 1211, since the third term consists of one 2 and one 1.

 Given an integer N, print the Nth term of this sequence.

+## 421

+This problem was asked by Amazon.

+Given an array of a million integers between zero and a billion, out of order, how can you efficiently sort it?
+Assume that you cannot store an array of a billion elements in memory.